WHAT IS LOBBYING?

 A recent survey studied elected officials and what most influences their opinions.
 The results are summarised here:

 b) Direct approach, timely accurate data, most effective influencing tools on Government.

 c) Understanding Government, offering solutions, most positive ways to influence Government.

 d) The most negative approach was pushy, aggressive approach with lack of understanding of Government.

-WEL takes these finding seriously as we lobby Governments.
+WEL takes these findings seriously as we lobby Governments.
 WEL is very good at thinking sideways with solutions – so please send us your ideas.

 WEL Victoria also makes appointments to see Members in their electorate offices when possible.
 If you are able to join a delegation for any visit, please let us know via our Contact Us page.

-We will also suggest messages you may like to send to Local Government, business leaders and others.
+We may also suggest messages to send to Local Government, business leaders and others.

 WEL Victoria has a number of strategies to achieve our aims:

 a) Co-operation with other groups on particular issues.